Everyone wants to improve their online business. The question is, what to do first, second, third, and so on. Here it is.

 Keywords are the foundation of Internet Marketing, no matter what you read online.
 Accumulating keywords is deceptively easy.
 Everyone thinks they can do it after “Googling it“.
 Choose too many keywords or choose the wrong ones, and it will be obvious only afterwards, that this area is where everything went wrong but you didn’t realize it until the end.
 Therefore it is important to get professional help when addressing keywords.

-Once you have your Keywords, you have to determine how to use them.
+Once you have your seed Keywords, you have to determine how to use them.
 In all cases you will need to build Web Pages that will rank in Organic Search and provide the landing pages for your Paid Ads.

 - Web Pages